P. J. Ruttledge

+Early life

 Born in Ballina, County Mayo, in 1892.
 He was educated at St Muredach's College and later at St. Enda's School, Rathfarnham, Dublin, run by Patrick Pearse.
 After studying at Trinity College Dublin, he qualified as a solicitor in 1918 and built up a practice in his home town.

+Revolutionary

 During the Irish War of Independence he was active in the Irish Republican Army.
 He was a close friend of Seán Mac Diarmada, with whom he lived for some time.
 He also took part in local politics, becoming chair of Ballina Urban Council from 1919 to 1932 and chair of Mayo County Council from 1922 to 1926.

+Electoral politics

 He was first elected to Dáil Éireann in 1921 as a Sinn Féin TD for Mayo North and West.
 He opposed the Anglo-Irish Treaty of 1921 and joined the Republican forces and was seriously injured during the Civil War.
 He was re-elected to the Dáil again in 1923 for Mayo North and in a further ten elections until 1951.
 In 1926, Ruttledge was a founder-member of Fianna Fáil.
 In the Dail (in 1928) Ruttledge put forth a proposal for a committee to review the many long prison sentences under which many Republicans were still being held.
 He stated that the long sentences "reflected a partisan spirit in keeping with the vendetta by prominent political leaders at the time."